C241-PS478/backend/README.md

-# WaterWise Main Backend API
+# WaterWise Main Backend Service

-This is the main backend API for the WaterWise project, built using Hapi.js (Node.js).
+This is the main backend API service for the WaterWise project, built using Hapi.js (Node.js).

 ## Usage